Physicslibrary/ARKit-Stereoscope-CDEM/README.md

 # ARKit-Stereoscope-CDEM (under construction)
 Explore Canadian Digital Elevation Model with Blender, Gimp, and ARKit.

-This project will show how to use Blender to make 3D meshes of GeoTIF files from Government of Canada:
+This project shows how to use Blender to make 3D meshes of GeoTIF files from the Government of Canada:

 https://open.canada.ca/data/en/dataset/7f245e4d-76c2-4caa-951a-45d1d2051333